Esri/arcgis-maps-sdk-java-samples/map_view/display-device-location-with-nmea-data-sources/README.md

 ## Use case

 NMEA sentences can be retrieved from GPS receivers and parsed into a series of coordinates with additional information.
-Devices without a built-in GPS receiver can retrieve NMEA sentences by using a separate GPS dongle, commonly connected bluetooth or through a serial port.
+Devices without a built-in GPS receiver can retrieve NMEA sentences by using a separate GPS dongle, commonly connected via bluetooth or through a serial port.

 The NMEA location data source allows for detailed interrogation of the information coming from the GPS receiver.
 For example, allowing you to report the number of satellites in view.